harvester/docs/docs/install/pxe-boot-install.md

 install:
   mode: create
   networks:
-    harvester-mgmt:       # The management bond name.
-This is mandatory.
+    harvester-mgmt:       # (Mandatory) The management bond name.
       interfaces:
       - name: ens5
       default_route: true
       method: dhcp
+      bond_options:
+        mode: balance-tlb
+        miimon: 100
+    harvester-vlan:       # (Optional) The VLAN network bond name.
+If VLAN NIC names vary from
+      interfaces:         # host to host, consider creating a bonding device.
+Users can then select
+      - name: ens6        # `harvester-vlan` as the VLAN network NIC in the Harvester GUI.
+      method: none
+      bond_options:
+        mode: balance-tlb
+        miimon: 100
   device: /dev/sda
   iso_url: http://10.100.0.10/harvester/harvester-<version>-amd64.iso
   vip: 10.100.0.100       # The VIP to access the Harvester GUI.
 Make sure the IP is free to use.